The soul of the sluggard desires and has nothing,

 1 Jesus said to the disciples, “It is impossible that no occasion for stumbling should come, but woe to him through whom they come!
 2 It would be better for him if a millstone were hung around his neck, and he were thrown into the sea, rather than that he should cause one of these little ones to stumble.
 3 Be careful.
 If your brother sins against you, rebuke him.
 If he repents, forgive him.
 4 If he sins against you seven times in the day, and seven times returns, saying, ‘I repent,’ you shall forgive him.”

 5 The apostles said to the Lord, “Increase our faith.”

-6 The Lord said, “If you had faith like a grain of mustard seed, you would tell this sycamore tree, ‘Be uprooted, and be planted in the sea,’ and it would obey you.
-7 But who is there among you, having a servant plowing or keeping sheep, that will say when he comes in from the field, ‘Come immediately and sit down at the table,’ 8 and will not rather tell him, ‘Prepare my supper, clothe yourself properly, and serve me, while I eat and drink.
+6 The Lord said, “If you had faith like a grain of mustard seed, you would tell this sycamore tree, ‘Be uprooted and be planted in the sea,’ and it would obey you.
+7 But who is there among you, having a servant plowing or keeping sheep, that will say when he comes in from the field, ‘Come immediately and sit down at the table,’ 8 and will not rather tell him, ‘Prepare my supper, clothe yourself properly, and serve me while I eat and drink.
 Afterward you shall eat and drink’?
 9 Does he thank that servant because he did the things that were commanded?
 I think not.
-10 Even so you also, when you have done all the things that are commanded you, say, ‘We are unworthy servants.
+10 So also, when you have done all the things that are commanded will you, say, ‘We are unworthy servants.
 We have done our duty.’ ”